EPA Flags 1,2-Dichloroethane As Unreasonable Risk To Workers Under TSCA

 The agency designated 1,2-dichloroethane as a high-priority substance for evaluation in December 2019.
 Draft scoping documents, hazard assessments, peer reviews, and public consultations followed over several years before the final determination was issued in 2026.
 The Science Advisory Committee on Chemicals (SACC) reviewed the human health hazard assessment in 2024, with public comments incorporated into the final evaluation.

-Industry Implications for Chemical Compliance
+Industry Implications For Chemical Compliance

 The EPA’s finding reinforces increasing regulatory scrutiny of chlorinated solvents and intermediates under TSCA.
 Companies handling 1,2-dichloroethane may now need to reassess occupational exposure controls, compliance programmes, supply chain communication, and substitution strategies ahead of formal risk management rules.
 Organisations involved in vinyl chloride and PVC production could face heightened compliance obligations once proposed regulations are released for consultation.